4GeeksAcademy/flask-rest-hello/README.md

-# Flask Boilerplate 4Geeks Academy
+# Flask Boilerplate for profesional development

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/4GeeksAcademy/flask-rest-hello.git)

+- Integrated with Pipenv for package managing.
+- Fast deloyment to heroku with `$ pipenv run deploy`.
+- Use of `.env` file.
+- SQLAlchemy integration for database abstraction.

 ## How to stat the project?